adambard/learnxinyminutes-docs/vala.html.markdown

 var inferred_string = "hello"; // Type inference

 /* Methods (a.k.a. functions) */

-// Vala methods are C functions, and are bound by the same rules.

 int method_demo(string arg1, Object arg2) { // Returns int and takes args
     return 1;